Abedmuh/iam-the-Arch/README.md

 # Linux for Normies

-youre about to change your OS to linux and i u have no idea what to do here a journey of using linux like normies. **What im write here is not complete guide instead ill just give some hint what u need to do u can just ask ChatGPT or Google it by your own how to install this or that.**
+youre about to change your OS to linux and i u have no idea what to do here a journey of using linux like normies. **What im write here is not complete guide instead ill just give some hint what u need to do u can just ask ChatGPT or Google it by your own how to install some stuff.**

 ## Instalation
 here u have linux image ready to install on your laptop. u will be guided to root linux arch